JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/4-IfStatements.md

 There are six main types you need to know

 - ==

   - Checks wether the value on the left, is equal to the value on the right If the they are equal, it will count as true, in the first example, because our variable x is equal to 10, the if statement is run

 - !=
   - Checks wether the value on the left does not equal the value on the right if in our first example, we wrote if(x != 5), the if statement would be run because the condition is still true
 - >
   - Counts as true if the value on the left is more than the value on the right
 - <

   - Counts as true if the value on the left is less than the value on the right

-- >=
+- > =

   - Counts as true if the value on the left is more than or equal to the value on the right

 - <=
   - Counts as true if the value on the left is less than or equal to the value on the right

-### Wierd things you might see
+### Weird things you might see

 ```Javascript
 var x = true;